HikaruEgashira/github-golf/README.md

 # GitHub Golf 🏌️

 An interactive quiz application to test and improve your Git knowledge.
-Built with Next.js and TypeScript, featuring smooth animations and visual feedback.
+Built with Vite and TypeScript, featuring smooth animations and visual feedback.

 ## Features

-- 🎯 Interactive Git command quizzes
+- 🎯 Interactive GitHub Search quiz
 - ✨ Visual feedback with confetti effects for correct answers
 - 🖼️ Explanatory images for better understanding
 - 🎨 Smooth animations using Framer Motion